Revisiting M.I.A.: No Easy Answers

 It’s not the whole premise of the paper I reject, but in some ways I’m exhausted by it: The complications of being too complicated.
 The truth is, I’ve felt the most sane, and clear about where I personally stand at a given moment in time, when I make artistic works.
 And the truth is, sometimes those artistic works only matter in the moment, in a way that is very personal.
 But sometimes they do stand the test of time, and they resonate in a more universal way.

 My rebuttal to my own paper is M.I.A.’s “Born Free” music video.
 It is so simple, so clear, so direct, that its existence speaks for itself.
-It is a great work of art that sits alongside the most complicated or controversial, just waiting patiently to be seen and understood — despite the content warning.
+It is a great work of art that sits alongside the most complicated or controversial, just waiting patiently to be seen and understood.

 Here is the bare bones problem with censorship of artistic expression: Without being able to learn about murder, murder cannot be controlled.
 Learning about mass murder requires descriptions of mass murder.
 Teaching empathy for victims of mass killings requires depictions of mass killings that unlock people’s imaginations.
-In “Born Free,” M.I.A. teaches empathy in an artistic language designed to connect with the people and culture of the country where she grew up as a refugee.
+In “Born Free,” M.I.A. teaches empathy in her own artistic language.

 Previous